Voltage multiplier: Dickson charge pump

-To describe the ideal operation of the circuit, number the diodes D1, D2 etc. from left to right and the capacitors C1, C2 etc. When the clock $\phi_1$ is low, D1 will charge C1 to V_{in}.
-When $\phi_1$ goes high the top plate of C1 is pushed up to 2V_{in}.
+To describe the ideal operation of the circuit, number the diodes D1, D2, etc., from left to right, and the capacitors C1, C2, etc. When the clock $\phi_1$ is low, D1 will charge C1 to V_{in}.
+When $\phi_1$ goes high, the top plate of C1 is pushed up to 2V_{in}.
 D1 is then turned off and D2 turned on and C2 begins to charge to 2V_{in}.
-On the next clock cycle $\phi_1$ again goes low and now $\phi_2$ goes high pushing the top plate of C2 to 3V_{in}.
-D2 switches off and D3 switches on, charging C3 to 3V_{in} and so on with charge passing up the chain, hence the name charge pump.
+On the next clock cycle, $\phi_1$ again goes low and now $\phi_2$ goes high, pushing the top plate of C2 to 3V_{in}.
+D2 switches off, and D3 switches on, charging C3 to 3V_{in} and so on with charge passing up the chain, hence the name charge pump.
 The final diode-capacitor cell in the cascade is connected to ground rather than a clock phase and hence is not a multiplier; it is a peak detector which merely provides smoothing.

 There are a number of factors which reduce the output from the ideal case of nV_{in}.
 One of these is the threshold voltage, V_{T} of the switching device, that is, the voltage required to turn it on.
-The output will be reduced by at least nV_{T} due to the volt drops across the switches.
+The output will be reduced by at least nV_{T} due to the voltage drops across the switches.
 Schottky diodes are commonly used in Dickson multipliers for their low forward voltage drop, amongst other reasons.
 Another difficulty is that there are parasitic capacitances to ground at each node.
 These parasitic capacitances act as voltage dividers with the circuit's storage capacitors reducing the output voltage still further.
 Up to a point, a higher clock frequency is beneficial: the ripple is reduced and the high frequency makes the remaining ripple easier to filter.
-Also the size of capacitors needed is reduced since less charge needs to be stored per cycle.
-However, losses through stray capacitance increase with increasing clock frequency and a practical limit is around a few hundred kilohertz.
+Also, the size of capacitors needed is reduced since less charge needs to be stored per cycle.
+However, losses through stray capacitance increase with increasing clock frequency, and a practical limit is around a few hundred kilohertz.